 When we start seeing cracks in our foundation, sloping floors, sticking doors and windows, or drywall cracks we normally don’t think that the issues may have come from something specific.
 People often think instead that it must have come from long term issues or age.

-Examples of what may trigger soil movement
+Examples of trigger mechanisms that cause soil movement

-- A large retaining wall built near the home
+- A large retaining wall built near the home or building

-- An underground mine collapse
+- An underground mine collapse or mining activities

-Lawsuits and the courts
+Lawsuits and Settlements